 Eigenvalues and eigenvectors are exactly that.
 Once we know them, we know the initial matrix quite well and are able to simplify any further calculations (as an example, recall taking a power of a matrix described in the section above).

-0, or rather the zero matrix.
-In order for this to be true, we need to have
+Here we calculated the multiplication of a matrix by a non-zero vector (a one-column matrix) that should give , or rather the zero matrix.
+In order for this to be true, we need to have:

 As the last thing in this section, let's point out a few important things concerning eigenvalues and eigenvectors.